ExoWarePro/VW-Add/README.md

         end
     end
 end

-shared.CheatEngineMode = shared.CheatEngineMode or CheatEngineMode
-shared.ForcePlayerGui = true
+--if (not CheatEngineMode) then checkDebug() end shared.CheatEngineMode = shared.CheatEngineMode or CheatEngineMode shared.ForcePlayerGui = true

 if game.PlaceId == 79546208627805 then
     pcall(function()
         game:GetService("StarterGui"):SetCore("SendNotification", {
-            Title = "ExoWare | 99 Nights In The Forest",
+            Title = "Voidware | 99 Nights In The Forest",
-            Text = "Go In Game for ExoWare to load :D [You are in lobby currently]", Duration = 10
+            Text = "Go In Game for Voidware to load :D [You are in lobby currently]", Duration = 10
         })
     end)